Rhapsody in Blue: Orchestration

 Ferde Grofé, Whiteman's chief arranger from 1920 to 1932, created the first arrangement of Gershwin's Rhapsody in Blue.

 As Gershwin did not have sufficient knowledge of orchestration in 1924, Whiteman's pianist and chief arranger Ferde Grofé played a key role in the rhapsody's meteoric success, and scholars have contended that Grofé's arrangements of the Rhapsody secured its place in American culture.
 Gershwin's biographer, Isaac Goldberg, noted in 1931 that Grofé played a crucial role in the premiere's triumph:

 In the heat of the occasion, the contribution of Ferdie Grofé, the arranger on the Whiteman staff who had scored the Rhapsody in ten days, was overlooked or ignored.
-It is true that an appreciable part of the scoring had been indicated by Gershwin; nevertheless, the contribution of Grofé was of prime importance, not only to the composition, but to the jazz scoring of the immediate future.
+It is true that an appreciable part of the scoring had been indicated by Gershwin; nevertheless, the contribution of Grofé was of prime importance, not only to the composition, but [also] to the jazz scoring of the immediate future.

 Grofé hastily arranged the famous 1924 score to take full advantage of the Whiteman orchestra's particular strengths.
-He developed this orchestration for solo piano and Whiteman's twenty-three musicians.
-For the reeds section, Ross Gorman (Reed I) played one oboe, one heckelphone, one soprano clarinet in B♭, one E-flat clarinet, one alto clarinet, one bass clarinet, one sopranino saxophones in E♭ and one in B♭, and one alto saxophone; Donald Clark (Reed II) played one soprano saxophone in B♭, one alto saxophone and one baritone saxophone, and Hale Byers (Reed III) played one soprano saxophone in B♭, one tenor saxophone, one baritone saxophone, and one flute.
+He developed this orchestration for solo piano and Whiteman's 23 musicians.
+For the reeds section, Ross Gorman (Reed I) played oboe, heckelphone, and B-flat, E-flat, alto, and bass clarinets, as well as sopranino, soprano, and alto saxophones; Donald Clark (Reed II) played soprano, alto, and baritone saxophones, and Hale Byers (Reed III) played soprano, tenor, and baritone saxophones, as well as flute.

-For the brass section, two trumpets in B♭ were played by Henry Busse and Frank Siegrist; two French horns in F were played by Arturo Cerino and Al Corral; two trombones were played by Roy Maxon and James Casseday, and a tuba and a double bass played by Guss Helleburg and Alus Armer respectively.
-The percussion section included a drum set, timpani, and a glockenspiel played by George Marsh; one piano typically played by either Ferde Grofé or Henry Lange; one tenor banjo played by Michael Pingatore, and a complement of violins.
+For the brass section, two trumpets were played by Henry Busse and Frank Siegrist; two French horns were played by Arturo Cerino and Al Corral; two trombones were played by Roy Maxon and James Casseday, and a tuba and a double bass were played by Guss Helleburg and Alus Armer, respectively.
+The rest of the ensemble included a drum set, timpani, and a glockenspiel played by George Marsh; one piano typically played by either Ferde Grofé or Henry Lange; one tenor banjo played by Michael Pingatore, and a complement of violins.